eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/6-building-container-images-locally.md

 What you can see from the above output though, is how `kbld` triggered a build of the container image using `docker` based on the requirement for the image in the configuration received from `ytt`.
 Further, `kbld` modified the image reference to include the new image digest before passing the configuration onto `kapp` for deployment.

 It's also worth noting that `kbld` not only builds images and updates references but also annotates Kubernetes resources with image metadata it collects and makes it quickly accessible for debugging.
-This may not be that useful during development but comes handy when investigating environment (staging, production, etc.) state.
+This may not be that useful during development but comes in handy when investigating environment (staging, production, etc.) state.

 ```execute-1
 kapp inspect -a simple-app --raw --filter-kind Deployment --tty=false | kbld inspect -f-